abigail-ryan/hangman/README.md

 <summary>When the guessed letter is not in the word</summary>
 <br>

 The player is notified that their guess is not in the word.
-This letter is then added to the list of letters already guessed.
+A section is added to the Hangman and this letter is then added to the list of letters already guessed.

 ![Screenshot of incorrect letter guess](documentation/hangman_incorrect_letter.png)